grithin/phpdb/README.md

 Db::row('user', ['id?>'=>1]); # select * from user where id > 1
 ```
 There is various behavior based on these rules:
--	if key starts with '"', unescaped value taken as entire where line
+-	if key starts with '"', the unescaped value is taken as entire where line
-	-	ex: ['"':'1=1']
+	-	ex: ['" anything after the " is not used':'1=1']
 -	if "?" is in the key, the part after the "?" will serve as the "equator", ("bob?<>"=>'sue') -> "bob <> 'sue'"
 -	if key starts with ":", value is not escaped
 -	if value === null, set value to unescaped "null"